Freedom FilesFreedom Files

 6. Oath of allegiance

 You travel to Antigua for the oath of allegiance ceremony.
-The visit is typically two to five days.
 Family members of legal age also take the oath.
-The five-day presence requirement begins from this visit.
+The visit also opens your in-country time on the regional thirty-day presence floor (potentially ninety, pending Antigua's implementing legislation); most clients build a longer stretch around the ceremony.

 7. Certificate and passport issuance

 The Certificate of Naturalization is issued, followed by the Antiguan passport.
 Passports are valid for five years and renewable indefinitely.
-The five-days-in-five-years presence rule is the only ongoing obligation.
+The regional thirty-day-in-five-years presence floor – with a possible rise to ninety – is the ongoing obligation.

 Application